 Objecting to a valuation

-Even if you have lodged an objection, you must continue paying your rates and charges until your objection is resolved to avoid interest charges.
+You must continue paying your rates and charges until your objection is resolved to avoid interest charges.

 Who does the valuations?

-What else valuations are used for
+What else valuations are used for?

 Your property valuations are also used by:

-What is an Australian Valuation Property Classification Code (AVPCC)
+What is an Australian Valuation Property Classification Code (AVPCC)?